 In the darkness of serious sickness, there are a thousand good purposes in what God is doing in your life right now.
 You may not know 999 of them, but here is one: he is helping you not to rely on yourself, but on God who raises the dead.
 That is enough.
 I don’t need the other 999 purposes.
 He is good.
 He is wise.
 The therapy is tailor-made for our needs right now by God.

-Number two.
 How sweet is 1 Thessalonians 5:9–10.
 It comes to me in a dark moment.
-I can’t remember if it was morning or evening.
-“God has not destined you for wrath, but to obtain salvation through our Lord Jesus Christ who died for us so that whether we wake or sleep, we will live with him.”
+“God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ, who died for us so that whether we are awake or asleep we might live with him.”
 Don’t you love biblical clarity?
 I mean, it is just golden clarity.
 You tap that one and it rings clear.
 There are no ambiguities in that verse.

 These people, these postmodern emergent types, think they are just moving beyond this enlightenment propositionalism.
 I said, “Well, I don’t know where you are going, but I know a few propositions that I will live by and die by, and this is one of them.”
 And there are about 18,000 others in the Bible.
 Don’t get uppity about post-propositionalism.
 I will have propositions like, “You are not destined for wrath.”
 That is a statement with a verb and a subject and a few other grammatical pieces that matter infinitely to me.

-I get really exercised about this, though — this philosophical mumbo-jumbo about how new everything is because we are going beyond the doctrines and beyond the propositions.
-Thank you.
-I don’t know where you are going, but I am staying right here with 1 Thessalonians 5:9–10.
+I get really exercised about this stuff — this philosophical mumbo-jumbo about how new everything is because we are going beyond the doctrines and beyond the propositions.
+Thank you, I don’t know where you are going, but I am staying right here with 1 Thessalonians 5:9–10.